-1.3.3 J-Link ULTRA+
+1.3.4 J-Link ULTRA+

 J-Link ULTRA+ is a JTAG/SWD emulator designed for ARM/Cortex and other supported CPUs.
 It is fully compatible to the standard J-Link and works with the same PC software.
 Based on the highly optimized and proven J-Link, it offers even higher speed as well as target power measurement capabilities due to the faster CPU, built-in FPGA and High speed USB interface.
 It connects via USB to a PC running Microsoft Windows 2000 or later.
-For a complete list of all operating systems which are supported, please refer to Supported OS on page 19..
-J-link ULTRA has a built-in 20-pin JTAG/SWD connector.
+For a complete list of all operating systems which are supported, please refer to Supported OS on page 25.
+J-link ULTRA+ has a built-in 20-pin JTAG/SWD connector.

 - Fully compatible to the standard J-Link

 - Very high performance for all supported CPU cores

 - Hi-Speed USB 2.0 interface

 - Download speed up to 3 MByte/second

 - Debug interface (JTAG/SWD/...) speed up to 15 MHz

 - Serial Wire Debug (SWD) supported

 - Serial Wire Viewer (SWV) supported

 - SWO sampling frequencies up to 100 MHz

 - Serial Wire Output (SWO) supported

 - Target power can be supplied

+- Comes with built-in licenses for: Unlimited number of breakpoints in flash (FlashBP), J-Link GDBServer, J-Link RDI, J-Link RDDI and J-Flash (production programming software).

 - Target power consumption can be measured with high accuracy.